fastrgv/Asud/README.md

 For example, some routine but visually intensive bookeeping tasks are:

 * noticing single occurrences of a digit within a house
-* removing a singleton digit from all other cells in a house
+* removing a single digit from all other cells in a house
 * finding hidden pairs, triples & quads, etc.

 ### Details